Gambling, Guide

 17 – The King of the Felt

-Number 17 is, by overwhelming consensus among dealers and players, the most-bet single number in the world.
-Three forces explain it:
+Number 17 is the most-bet single number in the world.
+Three forces explain it.

-- James Bond.
-The Bond franchise immortalized roulette glamour, and Sean Connery’s celebrated 1963 session at the Casino de la Vallée in Saint-Vincent, Italy reportedly produced three consecutive hits on 17, paying out around 17 million Italian lire (~£10,000 at the time).
-A publicist interview unearthed for Paul Duncan’s The Bond Archives later suggested the run may have been a rigged marketing stunt for Dr. No — the legend nonetheless cemented 17 as the iconic roulette number.
+Second, James Bond.
+The Bond franchise immortalized roulette glamour, and Sean Connery’s 1963 session at the Casino de la Vallée in Saint-Vincent, Italy reportedly produced three consecutive hits on 17, paying out around 17 million Italian lire (~£10,000 at the time).
+A publicist interview later suggested the run may have been a staged promotion for Dr. No – the legend nonetheless cemented 17 as the iconic roulette number.

-- Mike Ashley.
-In 2008, the former Newcastle United owner placed a £480,000 “complete bet” covering every combination including 17 at the Fifty Casino in Mayfair, London.
+Third, Mike Ashley.
+In 2008, the former Newcastle United owner placed a £480,000 complete bet covering every combination including 17 at the Fifty Casino in Mayfair, London.
 When 17 hit and his combined payout reached £1.3 million, he reportedly told the croupier, “That’ll do me, thanks very much,” and walked away.

 7 – Universal Luck

-The number 7 is selected as a “lucky pick” by approximately 40% of Western roulette players, making it the second-most-wagered number globally after 17.
-This preference stems from cultural symbolism across Judeo-Christian, Islamic, and Hindu traditions, where 7 represents completeness and perfection: seven days of creation, seven heavens, seven steps of the Buddha, seven elements in Confucian harmony.
-It is the default “lucky” pick for casual players placing their first bet.
+The number 7 is selected as a lucky pick by approximately 40% of Western roulette players, making it the second-most-wagered number globally after 17.
+The preference stems from cultural symbolism across Judeo-Christian, Islamic, and Hindu traditions, where 7 represents completeness and perfection: seven days of creation, seven heavens, seven steps of the Buddha.
+It is the default lucky pick for casual players placing their first bet.

 23 – The Enigma Neighbor